Gebrauchsmuster: Germany

 German utility models are made available to the public directly when they are registered (Eintragungstag, the date of entry of the German utility model in the register of utility models of the Deutsches Patent- und Markenamt (DPMA)), i.e. before the publication date (Bekanntmachung):

 In contrast, patents are made available to the public 18 months after the filing date, unless the applicant requests early publication.

-The German Gebrauchsmuster is regulated by German Gebrauchsmuster Act (in German: Gebrauchsmustergesetz) and German Gebrauchsmuster Ordinance (in German: Verordnung zur Ausführung des Gebrauchsmustergesetzes).
+The German Gebrauchsmuster is regulated by German Gebrauchsmuster Act (in German: Gebrauchsmustergesetz) and German Gebrauchsmuster Regulation (in German: Verordnung zur Ausführung des Gebrauchsmustergesetzes).

 Austria

 The Austrian utility model is similar to the German utility model.
 The main differences are: